Reddone/case-ql/docs/table.md

 ## Table

-A *Table[T, K]* is a typeclass which evidences that *T* can be correctly read and written in SQL and that *K* is a subset of *T* in the sense that it has a subset of fields having same types.
+A *Table[A, K]* is a typeclass which evidences that *A* can be correctly read and written in SQL and that *K* is a subset of *A* in the sense that it has a subset of fields having same types.
 To create a table, simply use:

 ```scala
 case class Test(